techtimo/Spotmap/readme.txt

 ### Which 3rd Party Services are getting used?
 The plugin uses the following thrid party services:
 1. From [SPOT LLC](http://findmespot.com) it uses the [Public API](https://www.findmespot.com/en-us/support/spot-x/get-help/general/spot-api-support) to get the points.
+2. (optionally) [TimeZoneDB.com](TimeZoneDB.com)  To calculate the localtime of sent positions.
+Create an account [here](https://timezonedb.com/register).
+Paste the key in the settings page.
-2. (optionally) [Mapbox, Inc.](mapbox.com) To get satelite images and nice looking maps, you can sign up for a [Mapbox API Token](https://account.mapbox.com/access-tokens/).
+3. (optionally) [Mapbox, Inc.](mapbox.com) To get satelite images and nice looking maps, you can sign up for a [Mapbox API Token](https://account.mapbox.com/access-tokens/).
 I recommend to restrict the token usage to your domain only.
-3. (optionally) [Thunderforest](thunderforest.com) To get another set of maps.
+4. (optionally) [Thunderforest](thunderforest.com) To get another set of maps.
 Create an account [here](https://manage.thunderforest.com/users/sign_up?plan_id=5).
 Paste the key in the settings page.
-4. (optionally) [Land Information New Zealand (LINZ)](https://www.linz.govt.nz) To get the official Topo Maps of NZ create an account [here](https://www.linz.govt.nz/data/linz-data-service/guides-and-documentation/creating-an-api-key).
+5. (optionally) [Land Information New Zealand (LINZ)](https://www.linz.govt.nz) To get the official Topo Maps of NZ create an account [here](https://www.linz.govt.nz/data/linz-data-service/guides-and-documentation/creating-an-api-key).
 Paste the key in the settings page.
-5. (optionally) [Géoportail France](https://geoservices.ign.fr/documentation/diffusion/formulaire-de-commande-geoservices.html) To get the official Topo Maps of IGN France.
+6. (optionally) [Géoportail France](https://geoservices.ign.fr/documentation/diffusion/formulaire-de-commande-geoservices.html) To get the official Topo Maps of IGN France.
 Create an account [here](https://www.sphinxonline.com/surveyserver/s/etudesmk/Geoservices_2021/questionnaire.htm) (french only).
 Paste the key in the settings page.
-6. (optionally) [TimeZoneDB.com](TimeZoneDB.com)  To calculate the localtime of sent positions.
-Create an account [here](https://timezonedb.com/register).
-Paste the key in the settings page.
+7. https://osdatahub.os.uk/plans. (optionally) [UK Ordnance Survey](https://osdatahub.os.uk) To get the official UK OS maps.
+Create a free plan [here](https://osdatahub.os.uk/plans).
+And follow this guide on how to [create a project](https://osdatahub.os.uk/docs/wmts/gettingStarted).

 ### Can I use/add other maps?